mu-majid/SSR-React-Redux/README.md

   ![4-challenges](./pics/4-challenges.png)

-  1. the first one is a result of the other three challenges and should be solved by having two stores one on the server and the other o the client.
+  1. Challenge 1: the first one is a result of the other three challenges and should be solved by having two stores one on the server and the other on the client.
-  2. We need to know who is authenticated, and we are using cookie based auth, and this data is hard to obtain on the server.
+  2. Challenge 2: We need to know who is authenticated, and we are using cookie based auth, and this data is hard to obtain on the server.
-  3. on the browser, we call `actionCreator`, and let it do its thing (fire request, signal it has finished, run reducer, react re-renders when we state change ), but now on the server we need to handle all these steps that were handled for us on the browser.
+  3. Challenge 3: on the browser, we call `actionCreator`, and let it do its thing (fire request, signal it has finished, run reducer, react re-renders when we state change ), but now on the server we need to handle all these steps that were handled for us on the browser.
-  4. this is the easier one :)
+  4. Challenge 4: this is the easier one :)

   - babel-polyfill is a module that enable using async/await syntax inside am action creator